Generators

 methods.
 These are helpful for any picky model construction that might not play well with our rigging constructors.

-The use of these generators requires the vllm
+The use of these local generators requires the vllm

 and transformers